612 N. 11th St.

 The faculty uses a closed circuit television system in a highly confidential manner as a part of resident training.
 You will be asked to sign a form consenting to the use of the system during your visit.
 If you have any concerns about this aspect of the program, please talk to a member of the staff.

-Your care is strickly private.
+Your care is strictly private.
 No information regarding your care will be given without permission, except when required by law.

 Billing, Insurance, and Collections